-As a Professional Tour Tennis Coach for nearly 20 years, I will give you my opinion on how the racquet feels, responds, and whether it’s a racquet that can be used for all players levels.
+As a Professional Tour Tennis Coach for nearly 20 years, I will give you my opinion on how the racquet feels and responds and whether it’s a racquet that can be used for all player’s levels.

-For me personally, I love the feel upon impact with the Babolat Pure Aero and the instant feeling of satisfaction it creates.
-The racquet with its Coretex Technology gives the frame a stable nature but not so sturdy that it interferes with the racquet’s feel.
+Personally, I love the feel upon impact with the Babolat Pure Aero and the instant feeling of satisfaction it creates.
+The racquet, with its Coretex Technology, gives the frame a stable nature but is not so sturdy that it interferes with the racquet’s feel.

 The light head makes it such a comfortable racquet to control, yet although light, it retains specific stability to the racquet allowing for fast swings with a controlled ball flight.

-I found myself creating much more power and spin than I usually would using my regular racquet.
-The power and spin came quickly without much effort, and as time went on, I felt myself grow in confidence.
+I created much more power and spin than I usually would using my regular racquet.
+The power and spin came quickly without much effort, and as time passed, I felt myself grow in confidence.

-This allowed me to swing faster, in turn, imparting vast amounts of heavy spin on the ball.
-For a moment there, I genuinely felt like Rafael Nadal, even if it was for only a moment.
+This allowed me to swing faster, imparting vast amounts of heavy spin on the ball.
+I genuinely felt like Rafael Nadal for a moment, even if it was for only a moment.